How to Save Energy with Outdoor Holiday Decorations

 For example, the average stove top uses approximately 1500 watts per hour (1.5 kWh) for medium to hot settings.
 This is less, of course, if you have an induction stove.

-Opt for an electric kettle that runs on a much lower wattage for savings every day that adds up.
-I love mine!
+Opt for a stainless steel electric kettle that runs on a much lower wattage for savings every day that adds up.
+I love mine.

-Do not overfill your electric kettle.
-This way your water boils faster.
+Do not overfill your electric kettle so your water boils faster.

 The standard water heater is designed to keep water at a certain temperature at all times, whereas a tankless water heater heats water on demand.
 Why pay more money to store hot water when you’re not using it?